 And bear in mind that the loyalty described above only goes so far.
 After all, you’re operating in a heavily saturated and highly competitive market.
 Current trends show that the costs of switching insurance providers are going down as the ease of using digital products in insurance is going up.

-It is just one of the reasons why insurers should make the UX of their products an absolute priority.
+It is just one of the reasons why insurers should make the UX of their digital tools an absolute priority.
 If your customer gets a more affordable insurance offer from a competitor with a beautifully designed app that lets them do everything in three clicks… they will be tempted to make a move despite years of loyalty.

 Use the power of data